josedavid2101/josedavid2101/README.md

 ### Hi there 👋

+I am Jose and I am passionate about Data Science and Analytics.
+I am currently getting my PhD in Engineering from Brigham Young University.
+Check out my <[Portfolio](https://github.com/archd3sai/Portfolio)> Portfolio for all of my projects, micro-projects, skills, certificates, and achievements.

 <!--
 **josedavid2101/josedavid2101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.